mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 ## Refreshing the access token

 An access token usually has a short time where it is valid.
 How long depends on what is set on the server.
-But we know when it will no longer be valid either by parsing the JWT Token LLLINK or we get a handy property XXXX on the response.
-The default with the identity server is XXX minutes.
-This would imply that the user will have to go through the authentication every XXX minutes.
+But we know when it will no longer be valid either by parsing the [JWT Token](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Tokens.Jwt.JwtSecurityToken?view=azure-dotnet&viewFallbackFrom=netstandard-2.0) or we get a handy property `AccessTokenExpiration` on the response.
+The default with the identity server is 60 minutes.
+This would imply that the user will have to go through the authentication every hour.
 Do you remember a mobile app demanding this of you?
 Probably not.
 And if there were, you would probably be looking for an alternative.
 Luckely there is a way to prevent your user from having to provide the credentials over and over again.
 If configured on the server you can request a refresh token by adding the `offline` scope.

 CCCODE